 When you look at the various marketing channels available to you, most of them come with a cost, sometimes a substantial one.
 Now we would never suggest that email signature banners are going to replace any of these channels.

 But when used as part of an integrated marketing campaign, email signatures are the perfect place for showcasing new content such as a white paper, highlighting special offers, attendance at trade shows and so on.
 And the clicks are all free!
+This is where email signature marketing truly comes alive.

 For example, we’ve worked with Everton F.C. in the UK and they run a lot of advertising campaigns via their email signature banners.
 These banners particularly focus on its official charity Everton in the Community and adding banners to their corporate email signatures has proven to be a great way to get more exposure for the charity.

 You can consider altering the signature messaging for different teams and give specific contacts a message they’ll care about.
 For example, potential buyers could see an introductory special offer, while a regional office could promote a local event.
 You could also bring up potential upsell or cross-sell opportunities.
-The sales message will be suggested rather than imposed or forced.

 To track how your banners are performing, you can add tracking links or UTM parameters to the URL, so you better understand customer engagement and conversions via an analytics platform.
 You can then quantify your contacts’ interest with your signature content and how likely they are to convert to the individual level.